 Pool Committee: (Minimum of 6 volunteers.)
 This committee coordinates with the pool service, performs periodic checks, and adjusts chemical levels as needed to insure the best quality of water conditions.
 Opens and closes pool during operation hours.
 Keeps pool deck clean, tables and chairs straightened.

-Social Committee: (Minimum of 3 volunteers.)
+Events Committee/ Magnolia Gatherings: (Minimum of 3 volunteers.)
 Aids in planning of holiday parties and get-togethers.

 Welcoming Committee: (Minimum of 3 volunteers.)
 Greets and welcomes new residents, also answers any questions about the neighborhood and the HOA.